 Privacy Policy

-We are Burnley Savings and Loans Limited, company number 764076 and whose registered office is at 30 Keirby Walk, Burnley, Lancashire (‘we’, ‘us’ or ‘our’).
+We are Burnley Savings and Loans Limited (BSAL), company number 7640762 and whose registered office is at 30 Keirby Walk, Burnley, Lancashire.
+BB11 2DE (‘we’, ‘us’ or ‘our’).
 We take the privacy of our customers very seriously.
-We ask that you read this Privacy Policy (‘the Policy’) carefully as it contains important information about how we will use your personal data.
+We ask that you read this Privacy Policy (‘the Policy’) carefully, as it contains essential information about how we will use your personal data.

 For the purposes of the Data Protection Act (‘DPA’), we are the ‘Data Controller’ (i.e. the company who is responsible for, and controls the processing of, your personal data).